top of page

 matt.png

-Matt Mooney, M.S.W., LICSW
+Matt Mooney, PhD, LICSW

 guadalupe.PNG

-Guadalupe Morelos, M.S.W., LICSW
+Guadalupe Morelos, MSW, LICSW

 Guadalupe is a clinical social worker at the Adult Behavioral Health Clinic in Boston Medical Center’s Department of Psychiatry.
 She is also a collaborating faculty at BU Champs, an interdisciplinary team effort of dietician, nutritionist, physician and social work faculty and students.
 She is a licensed independent clinical social worker with extensive experience working in community-based agencies, youth centers, and health centers in the Boston area.
 Her psychotherapy and teaching practices emphasize attitudes of humility, collaboration, and curiosity.
 She encourages each person to notice her/his skills of survival, resistance, and protest to poverty, racism, and other social injustices.
 Guadalupe attended the University of Baja California in Mexico and obtained a psychologist degree.
 She also attended Boston College, where she earned her MSW.
 She has attended multiple national and international courses and conferences on narrative therapy, and is a graduate of NTI's first Narrative Certificate Program in 2018.
 She is the Chair of Diversity and Inclusion for NTI and a faculty member beginning in October 2020.
 Guadalupe leads a narrative consultation group for Spanish-speaking social workers.
 She can be reached at gmorelos66@yahoo.com.